slatedocs/slate/source/includes/_documents.md

   signatories=signatories,
   file='test/fixtures/example.pdf'
 )
-# if you dont want us to have the PDF, you can just send us
+# if you don't want us to have the PDF, you can just send us
 # the original_hash and the name of the document.
-Both are required
+Both are required.
 document = Document.create(
   client=client,
   signatories=signatories,